Wisdom, sleeping..

 “In the morning, he said, a host of searching bees leave early to inspect the fields in search of nectar.
 They are dedicated, selfless, disciplined and also amazingly effective in following the memories of the hive, to inspect where are some good flowers left.
 As they return, they report carefully, in form of a dance and all the workers follow the recommended path for the day.
 All but some.
 There are a few bees roaming astray into unknown dangerous places.
 Most of them perish.
 But some make exception and come back with new unexpected dancing.
 Bees, unlike humans, trust them and follow.
 Those roving bees open the richest new fields.
 They produce change.”

-The professor saw me right; this is what I did for seventy years, unceasingly, in more than one way.
-Did I succeed?
-Not really, I just lived.
-But rich nectar I discovered, the nectar of "something else".
-I met my own head too and became myself.
+The professors' flattering was undeserved but saw me right as a type; this is what I did for seventy years, unceasingly, in more than one way.
+Did I succeed to open new fields ?
+Not really, I just lived and was myself.
+But rich, sweet nectar I discovered, the nectar of "something else".
+I came upon my own head too and became who I am.

-I learned that nothing new is found on the well trodden road paved with checking forever that yes, we are right, yes, we are allowed, theory is confirmed and errors avoided, instead of seeking what will dis-confirm the received certainty.
+I learned that nothing new is found on the well trodden road of conformity, paved with checking forever that yes, we are right, yes, we are allowed, theory is confirmed and errors avoided, instead of seeking - as Popper advised - what will dis-confirm the received certainty.
 Like-minded lack of dissent is a generator of group-think and blindness.
-I found straying from established opinion to be a good, rewarding, useful thing to do (with prudence, of course).
-I found (and was later comforted by reading some great philosophers) that good, free, critical thinking is alive when driven by a ferocious curiosity to find surprise, by instinctive search for the one counter-example, after the exception that proves false the self-satisfied humming of the hive.
-Is this not the authentic meaning of being a seeker of truth instead of the dumb belief that we already have it?
+I found straying from established opinion to be a good, rewarding, useful thing to do in the mind (with prudence, of course).
+I found (and was later comforted by reading some great philosophers) that good, free, critical thinking is alive when driven by a ferocious curiosity to find surprise, by instinctive search for the one counter-example, for the exception that proves false the self-satisfied humming of the hive.
+Is this not the authentic meaning of being a seeker of truth instead of a dumb belief that we already have it?

-The dawn of critical thinking is to dare to doubt.
+The dawn of critical thinking is to dare to doubt (dubitare aude).
 To dare to seek what is not good enough.
-To be suspicious of the obvious.
+To be suspicious of the obvious and of the certain.
 To ask three times “Why?” - why yes and also “Why not?”

 *